 Celebrating 10 Years of Working in Collaboration with the Manufacturing Industry

-This month, the ASTUTE partnership is celebrating a huge milestone: May 1st marks 10 years of successful operation, engagement with over 500 companies, and more than 370 businesses across Wales to address manufacturing challenges.
+This month, the ASTUTE partnership is celebrating a huge milestone: May 1st marks 10 years of successful operation, engagement with over 500 companies, and support of more than 370 businesses across Wales to address manufacturing challenges.
 Thanks to the European Regional Development Fund through the Welsh Government and the support from Wales’ Top Higher Education Institutions (HEI), ASTUTE has delivered high impact collaborations over the years, providing greater levels of business innovation.

 With a passion for supporting Welsh manufacturers, the HEI partnership, led by Swansea University in close collaboration with Aberystwyth University, Cardiff University, University of South Wales and University of Wales Trinity Saint David, has brought together world-class academics, highly qualified technical experts and project managers to deliver industry-led Research, Development and Innovation.
 As a result, companies have invested over £14.4 million to embed advanced and sustainable technologies and implement improvements into their manufacturing processes and created or safeguarded over 270 jobs, contributing significantly to the Welsh economy.